yougugugu/CSYE7200_Final_Project_Team7/README.md

 ## Built With

+* [Scala](https://www.scala-lang.org/) - The program language to implement the program.
 * [IntelliJ IDEA](https://www.jetbrains.com/idea/) - The IDE to development the system.
 * [Spark](https://databricks.com/spark/about) - The framework to develop the Machine Learning process
 * [Play](https://www.playframework.com/) - The framework to develop the UI with Scala